 “Game reviewer” isn’t a widely recognized job title, more of a shorthand term tossed around in the industry.
-Most reviewers are simply referred to as writers, content creators, or even game journalists.
+Most reviewers are simply referred to as writers, content creators, or game journalists.
 Some reviewers do much more than simply write, as well, and will find themselves in front of a camera or microphone to review games in entirely different mediums, which makes calculating salaries even more challenging.

-Depending on the location and type of job, most full-time game reviewers and writers earn between $50,000 and $60,000 per year, or the local currency equivalent.
-It’s not uncommon to find jobs that go much higher than that, though you’ll need to be experienced in the field and be willing to relocate for in-person work.
+Depending on the location and type of job, most full-time game reviewers and writers in the U.S. earn between $50,000 and $60,000 per year.

 Freelance game reviewer earnings

 Freelance, part-time, and remote game writing offers a ton of flexibility, both in terms of how often you work and where you can work from.
 You’ll have to constantly look for new gigs to stay in business, and work won’t always be steady, but if you can establish yourself it’s an extremely rewarding career to have.